How to stop Chasing your Clients

 - And worst of all, stress and confusion on your part

-This is what happens you slip into “chasing” mode.
-And the good news is that it’s completely avoidable.
+This is what happens when you slip into “chasing” mode.
+The good news is that it’s completely avoidable.

 Because remember, there was a time where your client hesitantly pursued you.
 They discovered you and found out what you do – maybe at networking, or online, or through a referral.
 They knew they had a need and when you told them clearly and articulately how you help people they had a glimmer of hope – “Maybe… just maybe this person could help me… ”

 And so they tentatively entered into conversation with you.
 In their mind you were a professional, an expert at the thing that you do, and ideally qualified to help them – if they didn’t at least think that, they wouldn’t be open to entering into this conversation at all.